mattermost/mattermost-test-management/data/test-cases/plugins/zoom/general/Zoom_icon_in_app_bar.md

 2. Set the Zoom setting by running the slash command `/zoom settings` to `Yes` for using Personal Meeting ID when creating a meeting.
 3. Click on the Zoom icon in the app bar/channel header when there is no recent Zoom meeting in the channel or DM/GM on MM.

+**Expected**

+The user should be navigated to the Zoom meeting with the Personal Meeting ID on Zoom.

 **Step 2**

 1. Connect your MM account to your Zoom account using the slash command `/zoom connect`.
 2. Set the Zoom setting by running the slash command `/zoom settings` to `No` for using Personal Meeting ID when creating a meeting.
 3. Click on the Zoom icon in the app bar/channel header when there is no recent Zoom meeting in the channel or DM/GM on MM.

+**Expected**

+The user should be navigated to the Zoom meeting with Unique Meeting ID on Zoom.

 **Step 3**